 Jabber/XMPP with Easy Entry and Easy Discovery

-You sign up with your phone number and Quicksy will automatically—based on the phone numbers in your address book—suggest possible contacts to you.¹ Quicksy can be downloaded for free from Google Play Store.
-The source code is licensed under the GPLv3 and available on Codeberg.
+You sign up with your phone number and Quicksy will automatically—based on the phone numbers in your address book—suggest possible contacts to you.¹ Quicksy can be downloaded for free from Google Play or the App Store.
+The source code is Open Source and available on Codeberg (Android) and Github (iOS).
 Under the hood Quicksy is a full-fledged Jabber client that lets you communicate with any user on any publicly federating server.
-Likewise users on Quicksy can be contacted from the outside simply by adding +phonenumber@quicksy.im to your contact list.
+Likewise users on Quicksy can be contacted from the outside simply by adding +phonenumber@quicksy.im

 ¹ Suggested contacts consists of other Quicksy users and regular Jabber/XMPP users who have entered their Jabber ID into the Quicksy Directory.